cheminfo/eln-docs/docs/70_eln/10_eln-toc/README.md

 To hide an entry click on the `eye` icon in the list of reactions.

 You can also show all the hidden reactions by clicking on the `eye` in the window header.
-You have then the possibility to unhide reaction.
+You then have the option to unhide reactions.

 ![Hide](images/hidden.gif)

 ## Searching

-Using the search box you can a keyword.
+Using the search box, you can enter a keyword.
 This will search in:

 - reaction code
 - reagents code, name, mf, rn